 The custodial credit risk for deposits is the risk that the APCD will not be able to recover deposits or will not be able to recover collateral securities that are in possession of an outside party.
-This risk is mitigated in that the APCD's bank deposits are insured by the Federal Depository Insurance Corporation (FDIC).
-Effective December 31, 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act (DFA) fully guaranteed all funds in noninterest-bearing transactions deposit accounts held at FDIC-insured depository institutions.
-As the APCD deposits are fully insured under DFA, collateralization under Government Code Section 53652 is waived.
+This risk is mitigated in that the APCD's bank deposits are insured by the Federal Depository Insurance Corporation (FDIC) up to \$250,000.
+The remaining balance on deposit is collateralized with securities held by the pledging financial institution's agent.
+Per Government Code Section 53652, the depository is required to maintain a market value of at least 110% of the pledged collateral.